Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Visualization Design

-We hypothesized that a Gantt chart was not the most effective representation to convey the nature of the underlying data.
-We designed a new representation to show genomic data which was placed in the legend for each microbe (Figure~\ref{fig:p3}b).
-The representation the team settled upon was similar to Circos visualizations.
-Circos visualizations have been used twice in the New York Times to supplement stories on metagenomics and comparative genomics, as well as a number of magazine covers \cite{Krzywinski18062009}.
-Each gene related to a particular behavior was grouped around the circumference of the circle (all of the photosynthesis related genes under Preparing to Make Sugar).
-Each gene had an activity range and was displayed as a dynamic histogram.
-The more active a gene, the higher the amplitude of the bar.
-So through the course of twenty-four hours different areas of the circle would have waves of gene activity, similar to an equalizer.
-The new label focused on telling the third layer of the story of how the data was collected, and how the representations in the visualization were linked in four steps: (1) Collect Water; (2) Extract DNA; (3) Analyze Gene Activity; (4) Tell the story.
+To emphasize that the animation is based on genetic data, \textbf{S2}, we made the following additions: A large title that included the word genes (A Sea of Genes) (Figure~\ref{fig:p3}a), the legends and microbe annotations were adapted to refer to genes (Figure~\ref{fig:p3}b), and the iconic DNA helix was added to the middle of the gene activity wheel and the annotation boxes (Figure~\ref{fig:p3}c).
+We modified the design of the timeline chart to emphasize \textbf{S2} and passively support \textbf{S1}.
+The new representation would display the underlying genomic data as a radial histogram (Figure~\ref{fig:p3}b).
+We considered using a circos visualization, as they have been used by the New York Times to supplement stories on metagenomics and comparative genomics \cite{krzywinski2009circos}, however, it would only increase decode time (violating~\textbf{C3}) and we could not assume our visitors would be familiar with that representation~\textbf{(C2)}.
+Rather, we designed a visualization where each gene related to a particular behavior was grouped around the circumference of the circle (all of the photosynthesis-related genes under ``Preparing to Make Sugar'').
+Each gene had an activity range and was displayed as a dynamic histogram; length of the bar was determined by the normalized amount of transcript in the sample.
+So, through the course of 24 hours different areas of the circle would have waves of gene activity, similar to an equalizer.

-To reinforce genetics are a key component of what was being observed we made the following additions: A large title that included the word genes (A Sea of Genes), the legends and microbe annotations were adapted to refer to genes and the iconic DNA helix was added to the middle of the gene activity wheel and the annotation boxes.